wavemaker/docs/learn/how-tos/single-page-app.md

 [![](/learn/assets/spa-config-profile.png)](/learn/assets/spa-config-profile.png)

-1. Now deploy the app and see how the app renders with SPA behavior enabled.
+4. Now deploy the app and see how the app renders with SPA behavior enabled.

 ## Scenarios to Check

 After enabling the SPA behaviour, it is recommended to check a few of the scenarios to confirm successful implementation.

-- If the content in header, topnav, leftnav, and rightnav is dynamically rendered.
+- If the content in header, topnav, leftnav, and rightnav is rendered dynamically.
 For example, content is bound to an API variable.
-- If the content is changed dynamically through Partial.onReady event for the above partials and show/hide attributes of the components in the above partials depend on javascript expressions.
+- If the content is changed dynamically through `Partial.onReady` event for the partials and show/hide attributes of the components in the above partials depend on javascript expressions.